tomjridge/tjr_lib/README.md

 # tjr_lib_core and tjr_lib: simple OCaml utility libraries

 Very simple modules for debugging, files, lists, strings and substrings, trees etc. NOTE there are two libraries: `tjr_lib_core` (for non-Unix stuff) and `tjr_lib` (for stuff that depends on OS facilities).

 ## Quick links

 * OCamldoc is [here](https://tomjridge.github.io/tjr_lib/)

+## Core vs non-core

+Core is for pure-ocaml stuff. non_core is for stuff that depends on system-provided functionality (files etc).
+FIXME at the moment, core depends on json, which involves files etc

 ## Building and installing